-While this tutorial will teach you how to use Advanced Custom Fields, it should be said that you don’t necessarily need the plugin to take advantage of this WordPress feature.
+While this tutorial will teach you how to use the Advanced Custom Fields plugin, it should be said that you don’t necessarily need the plugin to take advantage of this WordPress feature.

 That’s because the ability to add custom fields is natively built into WordPress (besides the possibility to code it manually that is).